Hall Caine: The Great War

-Caine urged America to join the war by writing articles, mainly for The New York Times and in 1915 he gave a series of lectures in the United States but these were not well received.
-In September 1915, at the conclusion of the first year of war, a series of articles featuring royalty, countries and events which included Archduke Ferdinand, the Kaiser and the Sinking of the RMS Lusitania that Caine had contributed to The Daily Telegraph were published as a book entitled The Drama of 365 Days: Scenes in the Great War.
+Caine urged America to join the war by writing articles, mainly for The New York Times, and in 1915 he gave a series of lectures in the United States; but these were not well received.
+In September 1915, after a year of war, a series of articles featuring royalty, countries and events which included Archduke Ferdinand, the Kaiser and the Sinking of the RMS Lusitania that Caine had contributed to The Daily Telegraph were published as a book entitled The Drama of 365 Days: Scenes in the Great War.
 Caine attended Nurse Edith Cavell's memorial service in St Paul's Cathedral, London, on 29 October 1915; the World War I British nurse who is celebrated for saving the lives of soldiers in Brussels from all sides without distinction.
 His account was published in The Daily Telegraph on 30 October and extensively in other newspapers.
 In 1916 he was invited to work with Lord Robert Cecil at the Foreign Office towards the creation of the League of Nations after the end of the war.
 Our Girls: Their Work for the War, is the title of Caine's Christmas book published by Messrs Hutchinson early in December 1916, consisting of a series of Caine's articles written for the Ministry of Munitions, together with additional stories of women's working lives in the factories and in the hospitals.
 It was designed to be a gift for munitions girls to send to their men at the front.

 The National War Aims Committee was set up in 1917 to focus on domestic propaganda.
 Caine was recruited for the committee by the Prime Minister David Lloyd George to write the screenplay for the propaganda film Victory and Peace, designed to show what would happen in a German invasion.
 Most of the negative of the newly finished film was destroyed in a fire at the offices of the London Film Company in June 1918.
-It was re-filmed over four-months, just as the war ended and was never released.
+It was re-filmed over four months just as the war ended, but was never released.

-Towards the end of 1917 Caine was offered a baronetcy in recognition of the contribution he made to the war effort as an allied propagandist and his position as a leading man of letters.
-Caine declined the hereditary peerage and accepted a knighthood instead.
-He was made Knight Commander of the Most Excellent Order of the British Empire(KBE), insisting on being called, not 'Sir Thomas' but 'Sir Hall'.
+Towards the end of 1917 Caine was offered a baronetcy in recognition of his contribution to the war effort as an allied propagandist and his position as a leading man of letters.
+Caine declined the hereditary honour and accepted a knighthood instead.
+He was made Knight Commander of the Most Excellent Order of the British Empire (KBE), insisting on being called, not 'Sir Thomas' but 'Sir Hall'.